Let the platform do the work

 Adding SAML 2.0 Application in Azure

-1. First, log in to Sugar and navigate to Admin > SugarIdentity, then click "SAML Settings" from the home page.
+1. First, log in to the Sugar instance (e.g., production) where you wish to configure SAML.
+Navigate to Admin > SugarIdentity, then click "SAML Settings" from the home page.
 Export the XML metadata file from the SAML Settings page.
 You will need to import this metadata file in step 7 below.

 2. Next, navigate to https://portal.azure.com/ in your web browser and log in.